teamgantt/juhwit/README.md

 ### Requiring extra claims

-A token is required to have the following claims:
+A token may be required to have certain claims.

-* aud
-* iss
-* token_use
-* email

-If you want to require extra claims, such as `custom:foo` or `custom:user`, you can require those by providing a second argument to the `JwtDecoder` instance.
+If you want to require claims, such as `custom:foo` or `custom:user`, you can require those by providing a second argument to the `JwtDecoder` instance.

 ```php